What is typosquatting?

 How can you protect against typosquatting?

-Looking for more cybersecurity tips from Atera?
-Check out our recent webinar by our CISO, Oren Elimelech – it’s chock full of actionable ideas for keeping your business secure.
+Want more cybersecurity tips from Atera?
+Check out our recent webinar by our CISO, Oren Elimelech, filled with actionable ideas to secure your business effectively.

 Related Terms